CCTPA procurement frameworks offer public sector bodies transformative change

 Once a threshold has been exceeded, an organisation must either run its own competitive tender process, or alternatively seek out a framework agreement where the service they need is already approved and listed.

-If no suitable framework exists, CCTPA can work with you to build a bespoke one and source suppliers who are qualified and compliant with required regulation to offer the services within it.
+If no suitable framework exists, CCTPA can work with you to build a bespoke version, and source suppliers who are qualified and compliant with required regulation to offer the services within it.

-The buyer can then award a contract with prices and terms set for a given period of time.
+You can then award a contract with prices and terms already fixed for a given period of time.

 We've done the due diligence, so you don't have to!